-- Internal (watchdog or LVD) or external Reset event

-- A delay of 2048 clock (fINT) cycles

-- RESET vector fetch
+- Internal (watchdog or LVD) or external Reset event - A delay of 2048 or 32768 clock (fINT) cycles (selected through the option bytes) - RESET vector fetch

-The 2048 clock cycle delay allows the oscillator to stabilise and ensures that recovery has taken place from the Reset state.
+The reset delay allows the oscillator to stabilise and ensures that recovery has taken place from the Reset state.
 The RESET vector fetch phase duration is 2 clock cycles.